 Have you ever been on a day hike and had snack-envy of the people around you?

-You’re slowly eating your third Clif Bar of the day as you’re watching your friends, or others around you, snack on PB&Js, meat sticks, and even Snickers bars.
+You’re slowly eating your third Clif Bar of the day as you’re watching your friends, or others around you, snack on PB&Js, meat sticks, homemade trail mix, or even Snickers bars.

 It’s okay, we’ve all been there, settling for the quickest, easiest, and even cheapest snacks for hiking when prepping for the trail.

 Thankfully, it’s never too late to up your snack game for your next adventure.

 In hopes of saving you time at the grocery store, keep scrolling for our list of the 15 best hiking snacks for your next day’s hike!

 - What Makes a Good Hiking Snack?

 - 29 Best Hiking Snacks To Spice Up Your Trail Menu